 Other pieces including unreleased track ‘Miss Machinery’ which has such a beautifully honed mix suggesting that it must have been in strong consideration to be included on the final album.

-JOHN FOXX kindly spoke to The Electricity Club about the gestation of the album and the transition from ULTRAVOX Mk1 to solo artist.
+John Foxx kindly talked about the gestation of the album and the transition from ULTRAVOX Mk1 to solo artist.

 What impact did the studio location and surroundings at Pathway in London have on the sound and content of ‘Metamatic’?

 Great location for me – a cycle ride away, so I could wobble home at night.
 I was living in Finsbury Park at the time.
 It was all very urban North London and I liked that too.

 How important was the influence of JG Ballard on your work at this point?